nhthn/SCMage/README.md

-## SCMage ##
+## SCMage - EARLY STAGE OF DEVELOPMENT - DO NOT USE! ##

 A SuperCollider plugin wrapping the MAGE speech synthesizer.
-Currently in a very early stage of development, **NOT USABLE!**

 ### Building and installing ###